divysaxena24/divysaxena24/README.md

 ### 🧭 EchoMind
 A smart desktop assistant built using Python that helps automate tasks and respond to voice commands. *(Advanced Desktop Assistant Project)*

-### 🛡️ PhishShield
+### 🛡️ HeartRoofers
-A phishing detection website using a URL analyzer, risk meter, and cybersecurity insights. *(Frontend Developer)*
+HeartRoofers is a web-based platform that helps users find and explore hostels easily.
+It allows users to browse options, check availability, and read reviews seamlessly.

 ---